Difference Between ZBrush and Blender

-Key Differences Between ZBrush and Blender
+Key Differences Between ZBrush vs Blender

-- In Zbrush, you have Z-intensity (U) whereas in Blender you have Strength (Shift+F).
+- In Zbrush, you have Z-intensity (U), whereas, in Blender, you have Strength (Shift+F).

-- In Zbrush, you have Draw Size (S) whereas in Blender you have Radius (F).
+- In Zbrush, you have Draw Size (S), whereas, in Blender, you have Radius (F).

 ZBrush vs Blender Comparison Table

 |ZBrush is available for its users under a license.||Users can access Blender for free, as it is licensed under the General Public License (GPL).|